 But the two were opposites.
 “Whereas Einstein was gregarious and full of laughter, Gödel was solemn, solitary, and pessimistic,” according to the New Yorker.
 Gödel was considered the greatest logician since Aristotle, but his tastes ran more populist than you might expect for a lofty thinker.
 His favorite movie was Snow White and the Seven Dwarfs.

-After Einstein died in 1955, Gödel withdrew further into himself.
+After Einstein passed in 1955, Gödel withdrew further into himself.
 If people wanted to talk to him, they had to call first, even if they were in the same building.
 When he wanted to avoid people, he’d schedule a place to meet, and not show up.
 Gödel was awarded the National Medal of Science in 1975, but he refused to go the ceremony in Washington, D.C., where President Gerald Ford was to present him with the award, despite the offer of a private car to take him there.
 He was so afraid of getting sick, he wore ski masks that covered his nose when he went outside.
 He would only eat food that his loyal wife, Adele, had prepared and tasted for him.

 “He had hallucinatory episodes and talked darkly of certain forces at work in the world ‘directly submerging the good,’ ” according to the New Yorker.
 “Fearing that there was a plot to poison him, he persistently refused to eat.”